brendangeck/semantic-release-kaniko/docs/configuration.md

 ### target

-This flag sets the target build stage to build.
+This flag sets the target build stage.

 **.releaserc:**